the-solo-coder/COMP229-Week03/readme.md

 ### Tasks:

-1. Push your code to a new repo on GitHub;
+1. Push your code to a new repo on GitHub.
 2. Deploy your app to Heroku.
+3. Share the link on our Slack "week04" channel to your working app hosted on Heroku.